6 Three Parameters: Causal

 6.4.1 Questions and Answers

-Recall the question:
+Recall the original question:

 What is the average treatment effect, of exposing people to Spanish-speakers, on their attitudes toward immigration?